Ok so you have arrived in Italy and by some great good fortune you have found your way south.

 And stay tuned for detailed pictures and videos of our own renovation projects.
-We are renovating our house and eyeing a property that would make fabulous BNB.
-We are ironing out the details right now but we will soon be in full swing.
+We are renovating our house and have purchased a property that would make fabulous BNB.
+We are ironing out the renovation details right now but we will soon be in full swing.

 See you there!

 PS for more photos and reasons to chuck your life and move to Italy, check out my blog post on why Calabria is such a great retirement destination.

 If you are reading this then you are likely a foodie, not just any foodie but a real true believer, a foodie who would move heaven and earth for a great meal.
 You plan your trips around the meals you foresee.
 In Winter you pore over glossy food porn magazines anticipating your Summer trips because you, like every Italian, know that life affords you a certain set number of meals before you die and that to waste even one of them would be a sin.

 You have come to the right place.
 Pete and I love to eat.
 We love great food and understand it as an art form.
 We don’t eat to plug ourselves up or to keep going.
 We eat because it is a religious experience.